-Pet Key - All micro-chip brands can be registered for free.
-Enter your dog's micro-chip number into the Pet Key database, report that the dog is lost, and an alert will be sent to shelters, veterinarians, and members within twenty-five miles of where the dog was last seen.
+Pet Key - All micro-chip brands can be registered.
+Enter your dog's registered micro-chip number into the Pet Key database, report that the dog is lost, and an alert will be sent to shelters, veterinarians, and members within twenty-five miles of where the dog was last seen.

 Pet Detectives and Consultants

 Pet detectives provide fee-based, professional services that generally utilize law-enforcement investigative techniques as well as dogs trained in scent trailing to locate missing dogs.
 Some missing pet consultants are volunteer based or will offer free phone consultations; others are fee-based.
 Services can be located through internet searches and there are national directories:

 Missing Animal Response Technicians - a national directory of MAR (Missing Animal Response) certified technicians maintained by Missing Pet Partnership

 Contact local radio and television stations and request that they assist in notifying the pubic about your missing dog; they will sometimes do this as a free service.